Thank you for your interest in advertising in THE BEE!

 6 columns -- 10.875" wide

-Note that, in the rate grid below, as the ad gets bigger there is a discount that increases with the ad size; and, the more you buy, the bigger the discount given, as well.
+Note that, in the rate grid below, as the ad gets bigger there is a discount that increases as the ad size increases -- and, the more you buy, the bigger the discount given, as well.

-Ask about additional discounts available for ads which are to run in other of the Community Newspapers in the Portland area -- which include the adjacent Southwest Community Connection, The Lake Oswego Review, The West Linn Tidings, The Clackamas Review, the citywide Portland Tribune, and others.
-(Ad rates shown were made effective as of June 1, 2007.).
+Ask about additional discounts available for ads which are to run in others of the Community Newspapers/Pamplin Media group in the Portland area -- which include the adjacent Southwest Community Connection, The Lake Oswego Review, The West Linn Tidings, The Clackamas Review, the citywide Portland Tribune, and others.

 MORE THAN DOUBLE YOUR ADVERTISING IMPACT!!

 You can buy an ad in any of our other 23 metro and Oregon newspapers in conjunction with an ad buy into THE BEE, and receive a substantial discount on the other papers.
-That offer, though special, is an ongoing offer.
+That is an ongoing offer.

-The deadline for the Tribune is 7 days before press; that means that the deadline for the ad to appear in both copies of the Tribune in one week would be the Tuesday one week before the Tuesday of the week in which it is first to appear.
-Order the ad through THE BEE by this date to be assured of placement.
+The deadline for the weekly Tribune is 7 days before press; that means that the deadline for the ad to appear in the Tribune in one week would be the Wednesday seven days before the Wednesday of the week in which it is to appear.
+Order your ad through THE BEE by that deadline date to be assured of placement.

-NOTE: In order to take advantage of this offer, THE BEE must be your primary newspaper for advertising in the Pamplin Media Group (Community Newspapers Inc).
-Cross-sell discounts in all these papers are based upon standard rates being in effect at the primary newspaper, with the others being adjunct to the primary ad buys.
+NOTE: In order to get the special "cross-sell discount" in the Tribune, or any other of our newspapers, THE BEE must be your primary newspaper for advertising in the Pamplin Media Group (Community Newspapers Inc).
+Cross-sell discounts in all these papers are based upon standard rates being in effect at the primary newspaper, with the other ads being adjunct to the primary ad buys.
 Political advertising is specifically excluded from this offer.

-For details, or to arrange to have your ad appear both in the Tribune and in THE BEE, call Eric Norberg at THE BEE, at 503/232-2326.
+For details, or to arrange to have your ad appear both in the Tribune (in the week or weeks of your choice) and in the monthly BEE, call Eric Norberg at THE BEE, at 503/232-2326, or Sandy Hubbard at 971/407-7942.

-In addition to standard display advertising, THE BEE offers a "Here's My Card" business card advertising display.
-Each ad is horizontal -- and the size of a standard business card, 3.125" wide and 2" high.
-They are arranged three across, on the page.
+In addition to standard display advertising, THE BEE offers a "Here's My Card" business card advertising display option.
+Each ad is horizontal -- and the size of a standard business card, 3.25" wide and 2" high.
+They are arranged three across, appearing exclusively on facing pages of the newspaper.

 The pricing is exactly the same as our 2x2 display ads, but these business card ads perform a different function.
 If a product or service needs to be "sold", a display ad should be used.
-But if the product or service is one that the reader is likely to already know he or she wants, and the problem is merely where to get it, the business card ads function rather like a local "yellow pages".
-(For this reason, unlike any other advertising in the newspaper, there is a 3x minimum for Business Card ads, to assure a minimum amount of exposure.)
+But if the product or service is one that the reader is likely to already know that he or she wants, and the problem is merely where to get it, readers consult the "Here's My Card" ads as they used to use the "Yellow Pages".
+(For this reason, unlike any other advertising in the newspaper, there is a 6x minimum for Business Card ads -- to assure a minimum amount of exposure.)

-No color option is available for Business Card ads.
-These ads are the size of business cards, but do not have to be an exact reproduction of your business card.
-They can even be styled like small display ads.
-If ad design is required, we generally do not charge for doing it, as noted previously.
+These ads are the size of business cards, but do not have to be an exact reproduction of your business card!
+They can even be styled like small display ads!
+If ad design is required, we do not charge clients for doing it, as we mentioned previously; and all ad design work is subject to your approval.
+(Color options, and "digital boost", are not available for "Here's My Card" ads.)

-The rates below are based on an insert consisting of one page of 8½" by 11" standard 20-weight paper...
+The rates to mail your insert in THE BEE, shown below, are based on an insert consisting of one page of 8½" by 11" (or smaller) on standard 20-pound-weight paper...

 Mailing 12,500 inserts to 97202 would cost $562.50;